-The United Nations Committee on Economic, Cultural and Social Rights-

 BRAC believes every person on earth should have access to clean drinking water, toilets, and receive education about sanitary practices like handwashing.

-BRAC breaks the cycle of contamination caused by limited, if any, access to toilets latrines and safe water sources, especially in rural areas.
+Our water, sanitation, and hygiene (WASH) programs break the cycle of contamination caused by limited, if any, access to toilets latrines and safe water sources, especially in rural areas.
 Nearly one in three worldwide – 2.5 billion people – don’t have access to adequate sanitation and nearly one in nine – 800 million people – don’t have access to clean water.

 BRAC takes a group approach to inspire positive behavior change around proper water, sanitation and hygiene practices.
 Across Bangladesh, BRAC has helped set up more than 65,000 village WASH committees, giving each community an independent role in their development.
 Committee members are trained to be community leaders and to assess the existing water and sanitation situation of their village and identify issues.